 The AI hearing committee will meet immediately following the hearing to draft the report.
 The AI hearing committee must make a determination of innocence or guilt and recommend an appropriate sanction.
-The AI hearing committee then makes a request of the Associate Dean who will forward the report to Judicial Affairs (see appendix B).
-The Associate Dean will check with Judicial Affairs to determine if there have been any previous violations of Academic Integrity prior to the implementation of academic sanctions.
+The AI hearing committee then makes a request of the Associate Dean who will forward the report to Student Accountability (see appendix B).
+The Associate Dean will check with Student Accountability to determine if there have been any previous violations of Academic Integrity prior to the implementation of academic sanctions.
 If the student has previous violations, the recommended sanction may be reviewed and changed.

 If a student is found to have violated Academic Integrity, the report becomes part of the student?s formal educational record.
-(If the committee finds no violation to have occurred, the written report shall be filed with Judicial Affairs and handled in a manner consistent with University procedures.)
+(If the committee finds no violation to have occurred, the written report shall be filed with Student Accountability and handled in a manner consistent with University procedures.)

 The student and faculty member shall be formally informed of the result of the review.

 The decisions of the AI hearing committee are final.

 The case must be referred to Student Accountability for formal review or hearing if University Disciplinary sanctions are to be considered.
 This action must be taken prior to any fact finding.
 (This includes possible assignment of the XF grade.)

 If a hearing before the Academic Integrity Committee is required for any incident a minimum of five members of the Academic Integrity committee will hear the case.
 Each member should be objective.
 (If a conflict of interest may occur, the committee member should excuse him or herself and be replaced.)